aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-emails-mhtml-aspose-java/_index.md

 ### Required Libraries and Dependencies
 - **Aspose.Email for Java** library version 25.4 (jdk16 classifier)
-- Basic understanding of Java programming.
+- Basic Java knowledge.
-- An IDE like IntelliJ IDEA or Eclipse for writing and testing your code.
+- An IDE such as IntelliJ IDEA or Eclipse.

 ### Environment Setup Requirements
-- JDK installed on your machine (Java Development Kit, version 16 or above).
+- JDK 16 or newer installed.
-- Maven set up for dependency management in your project.
+- Maven for dependency management.

 ## Setting Up Aspose.Email for Java

-To get started with Aspose.Email for Java, include the library in your Maven project:
+To add the library to a Maven project, include the following dependency:

 ```xml
 <dependency>